wp-plugins/book-review/readme.txt

 = Internationalization =
 This plugin supports the following translations: Arabic, Chinese, Czech, French, German, Italian, Russian, and Spanish.

-If you would like to volunteer to translate this plugin into another language, or would like to update an existing file to include any missing translation text, please contact me at donnapep@gmail.com.
+If you would like to volunteer to translate this plugin into another language, or would like to update an existing file to include any missing translation text, please review the [documentation](http://wpreviewplugins.com/book-review/#translations).

 = Resources =
 * Full documentation for the WordPress Book Review Plugin can be found on my [blog](http://wpreviewplugins.com/book-review/).